linode/docs/docs/guides/websites/erp/install-an-odoo-13-stack-on-debian-10/index.md

 If you proceed with setting up the reverse proxy, you should also add these lines to your `/etc/odoo-server.conf` Odoo server configuration file:

 {{< file "/etc/odoo-server.conf" >}}
-; Append below the other lines in the file:

-proxy_mode = True
-xmlrpc_interface = 127.0.0.1
+; Append directly below the other lines in the file: proxy_mode = True xmlrpc_interface = 127.0.0.1
 netrpc_interface = 127.0.0.1